Actress Ann B. Davis, devoted 'Brady Bunch' housekeeper, dies

-June 1 (Reuters) - Comic actress Ann B. Davis, who played the devoted housekeeper Alice on the television sitcom “The Brady Bunch” and won two Emmy awards as the forever-single secretary Schultzy on “The Bob Cummings Show,” died on Sunday at age 88, CNN reported.
+(Reuters) - Comic actress Ann B. Davis, who played the devoted housekeeper Alice on the television sitcom “The Brady Bunch” and won two Emmy awards as the forever-single secretary Schultzy on “The Bob Cummings Show,” died on Sunday at age 88.

 Davis fell and hit her head on Saturday morning, CNN reported, citing a close friend of Davis, Bishop William Frey.